jamesfricker/bobcat-sdk/examples/004-bozo/README.md

 The deployment implementation is hosted at `0x33580e34bd6801660692fb67a6c5c8606164ed6a`.
 The proxy is hosted at `0x3421264e413489b1e69ae84ace8c33c6cb7809ff`.
 Both of these contracts are on Arbitrum One.

+## DISCLAIMER

+This was made for fun and to show off bobcat-sdk!
+Do not participate if you can afford to lose.